grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 > **⚠️ Evaluation delay in the cloud**
 >
-> When k6 runs in the cloud, thresholds are evaluated every 60 seconds, therefore the "abortOnFail" feature may be delayed by up to 60 seconds.
+> When k6 runs in the cloud, thresholds are evaluated every 60 seconds, therefore the `abortOnFail` feature may be delayed by up to 60 seconds.

 ## Failing a load test using checks

-[Checks](/using-k6/checks) are nice for codifying assertions, but unlike `thresholds`, `checks` will not affect the exit status of k6.
+[Checks](/using-k6/checks) are nice for codifying assertions, but unlike `thresholds`, `checks` do not affect the exit status of k6.

-If you only use `checks` to verify that things work as expected, you will not be able to fail the whole test run based on the results of those `checks`.
+If you use only `checks` to verify that things work as expected, you can't fail the whole test run based on the `check` results.

-It can often be useful to combine `checks` and `thresholds`, to get the best of both:
+It's often useful to combine `checks` and `thresholds`, to get the best of both:

 <CodeGroup labels={["check_and_fail.js"]} lineNumbers={[true]}>